 This 2 acre lot was covered in wild blackberries and had piles of trash with an abandoned mobile home.
 What all of the debris hid was a spectacular view on Mt.
 St. Helens to the northeast.
 It was a dream lot for the client, a retired geologist and aspiring volcanologist.

 The residence was designed to be very energy efficient, easy to maintain with durable materials, and modest in size.
-A lager workshop and garage are connected by the metal roof, but separated by a dogtrot or breezeway.
+A larger workshop and garage are connected by the metal roof, but separated by a dogtrot or breezeway.
 The interior is heated by an insulated radiant slab floor.
 The walls are sheathed with Zipwall and taped to create an airtight and water resilient building envelope.
-The building shell is scheduled to be complete in October.
+The owner, a skilled craftsman and architect, is building the house himself.